 Does this include room and board?
 No, students are responsible for organizing their own housing.
 For more information, please visit the tuition and financial aid page.

 My background is strong in science but weak in education; is this a problem?
 No, this program is designed for students from a wide variety of backgrounds.
 Most of your learning will be in education and communication.

 My background is strong in education but weak in science; is this a problem?
 No, however there is a prerequisite of at least one qualifying undergraduate science class.
 We learn our natural history mostly through fieldwork so the science part of your education is exploratory and experiential.
 Some math and statistics skills are part of the experience and we have worked with the full spectrum from people who avoid math at all costs, to people who love nothing more than a good stats problem.

 When I take this degree course, will I obtain my teaching certification?
 No. This can be obtained in a state-certified education program or through a transition-to-teaching program.

 What is the time expectation?
 This is an intensive program as all the credits are earned within one calendar year.
 Typically students will be at Merry Lea Monday through Friday for classes, practicum and project research.
-There will also be four to six required weekend seminars or programs throughout the year.
-No one has successfully worked in the first four months, but a couple of students have worked part-time the second half of the year.
-The last month is also very time demanding.
+There will also be four to six required weekend seminars or programs throughout the year and three weeks in the Bahamas.